vekee/duandahai/content/posts/en/20220329-win-scpto-linux.md

 ]
 +++

-When we want to scp files from Windows to linux in our application,and there is a limit to install a software,we can use the WinSCP Command-line in Windows command prompt.
+When we want to scp files from Windows to linux in our application, and there is a limit to install a software, we can use the WinSCP Command-line in Windows command prompt.

 WinSCP Command-line have two modes (Console/scripting mode),